-OMAHA (DTN) -- Rain and snow in the Midwest forecast, and rain indicated to disrupt soybean harvest in central Brazil, are the key weather items for the commodity trade's attention Wednesday.
+OMAHA (DTN) -- Rain and snow to keep Midwest soils very wet, and continued dry conditions in Argentina, are the key weather items for the commodity trade's attention Monday.

 Bryce Anderson can be reached at email@example.com